RunMat

 GitHub

-fftshift — Shift zero-frequency components to the center of a spectrum.
+fftshift — Shift zero-frequency components to spectrum centers in MATLAB and RunMat.

-fftshift(X) circularly shifts the output of an FFT so that the zero-frequency component moves to the center of each transformed dimension.
-This makes spectra easier to inspect and aligns with MATLAB's plotting conventions.
+fftshift(X) circularly shifts FFT output so the zero-frequency component moves to the center of each shifted dimension.
+The default all-dimension behavior and optional dimension selection follow MATLAB semantics.

 • When called without a dimension list, fftshift shifts along every dimension by floor(size(X, dim) / 2).